[Interview] MEPs launch anonymous drop-box for shady lobbying secrets

 The early-alert system is being handled by two NGOs, the Brussels-based Corporate Europe Observatory (CEO) and LobbyControl in Cologne.

-Their experts will sift any information and if there's serious cause for alarm, they'll inform MEPs' offices in the EU Parliament to watch out for the suspects, Tang said.
+Their experts will sift any information and if they find real cause for alarm, they'll inform MEPs' offices in the EU Parliament to watch out for the suspects, Tang said.

-The Dutch MEP, as well as French left-winger Manon Aubry and German Green Daniel Freund, helped launched the initiative in the wake of a lobbying fiasco involving Amazon, Google, and Meta in Brussels last year.
+The Dutch MEP, as well as French left-winger Manon Aubry and German Green Daniel Freund, helped launch the initiative in the wake of a lobbying fiasco involving Amazon, Google, and Meta in Brussels last year.

-Tang was among those who complained that the US tech giants had hidden behind groups claiming to represent SMEs in order to distort EU digital services laws.
+Tang was among those who complained that the US tech giants had hidden behind groups claiming to represent SMEs in order to distort EU digital-services laws.

 "If we'd investigated this earlier, we could've sent out an alert saying :'Be careful — we don't know who's really behind this'," Tang said.